bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 3. Text nodes must be direct descendants of inline elements and must never be direct descendants of block elements.
 Remember that inline and block elements are fundamentally different and should be styled as such.
-We will style the text content using a class we will assign the inline `span` element, and we will style the box surrounding that text via a class we will assign the block `h1` element:
+We will style the text content using a selector given to the `span` (inline) element, and we will style the box surrounding that text via a selector assigned to the `h1` (block) element:

     ```html
     <!-- not recommended -->